As nice it is to proudly pronounce WordPress authorship of your site, you may not…

 Overall, Password Protected keeps things simple.
 If you enable it, your entire site will be hidden behind a login page which asks visiting users for a password.
 Not for individual pages, or certain post types, or a certain section, but the whole site.
 Whenever someone visits your WordPress site, they’ll be greeted with a login screen.

 Once you install and activate the plugin you will have a new options page under Settings -> Password Protected.
-At the top you will see too checkboxes.
+At the top, you will see checkboxes.
 Check “Enable” to turn on password protection.
-Underneath that you will see text fields for you to enter and confirm your password.
-Enter in your desired password into both of these fields.
+Underneath that, you will see text fields for you to enter and confirm your password.
+Enter your desired password into both of these fields.
 Once you hit “Save Changes,” your site will be hidden behind a login page which prompts users for a password.

 Password Protected will hide only your content behind a password, not your media files.
 So if somebody has a direct link to an image file, for instance, they will still be able to access it.
 This is done for obvious reasons.
 If the assets were password protected, none of the images or media on your site would work properly.